FAQs & SOPs

 Frequently Asked Questions (FAQs)

-Should any precautions be taken during sample preparation?
+What precautions be taken during sample preparation?

 - Wear gloves at all times, use clean reagents and glassware to avoid keratin contamination!